Houloude9IOfficial/RemiAI/TOADD.md

 on new chat, make after ai's first response, to do a quick request to an ai with the 2 messages in the chat & generate a quick title for the chat, e.g 'Particle Engine Error Fix'.
 All in bg, not in user's side, so he can leave.

-make accent color configurable in profile settings.
+make accent color configurable in profile settings. <!-- Later>

 Make on start of new chat, to remove suggestions, move chat input as a bigger in the center & middle, keep the headline, kind of how code editors are.
 And on start, to smoothly move it as it is now.

 if an AI request fails, retry up to 3 times before erroring out.

+allow resizing the session files panel.